‘General Hospital’ Spoilers, Rumors: Kirsten Storms’ Break Puts Naxie In Trouble, Maxie Turns To Griffin?

 General Hospital spoilers dropped hints that Nathan is not too happy with these arrangements.
 Kirsten Storms asked for a three-month leave, hence GH writers had to find a reason why Maxie is not in Port Charles.
 Some GH fans want a recast for the role, although a lot of people want Storms back.
 There were also earlier reports denying that the role is up for a recast.

-Before she decided to take a break, Kirsten Storms has been inactive in social media, but recently, she has been posting stuff on Twitter.
+Before she decided to take a break, Kirsten Storms had been inactive on social media, but recently, she has been posting stuff on Twitter.
 It appears that the actress is in good health.
-Some take this as a sign that the actress will be back in General Hospital after her leave or she might return sooner than expected.
+Some take this as a sign that the actress will be back on General Hospital after her leave or she might return sooner than expected.

 Maxie’s Return

-Maxie will be back in Port Charles, there would be trouble in Paradise though.
-If Maxie simply returns in town after a long absence, it would be unusual if Nathan just accepts her.
+Maxie will be back in Port Charles; there would be trouble in Paradise though.
+If Maxie simply returns to town after a long absence, it would be unusual if Nathan just accepts her.
 There are some speculations that writers might do something awful to the couple.
 Some suggest Claudette Beaulieu (Bree Williamson) could return and charm Nathan back.
 As noted in earlier spoilers for General Hospital, Claudette is still Nathan’s wife which means his marriage to Maxie is null and void.

 2 years ago today, @RyanPaevey & @teenystweeting presented at the #DaytimeEmmys! pic.twitter.com/A5IxAx4FOx